dokzlo13/dice_roller/README.md

 First thing we can make after rolling dice - roll more dices!

+Python’s matrix multiplication operator (@) is used to express the number of a particular die (roughly equivalent to the "d" operator in common notations).

 Your D&D wizard throws fireball, and you want to roll 8d6 fire damage?
 Easy:

 ```python